juliusregalado/big-o/readme.md

 ## Dropping the insignificant stuff

-With Big-O, we drop constants and anything smaller.
+With Big-O, we drop constants and anything smaller than the leading term.

 Examples:

 * `O(2n)` => `O(n)`
 * `O(5n² + 3n + 1)` => `O(n²)`
 * `O(n! + 100n²)` => `O(n!)`

+_Why?_ We only care about a general idea of how this grows over time as our input gets very large.
+When the input is large enough, the constants/other terms just don't mean as much in comparison.

+> There is a mathematical justification for dropping these.
+Look at the formal definition if you are really interested.

 ## Things to remember